The Nicholls College of Business is AACSB-accredited, a distinction held by less than 5 percent of business schools worldwide.

 This award was established in memory of Dr. Caillouet, who taught accounting and management courses at Nicholls, as well as ran the Small Business Development Center.
 It is awarded to an upperclassman in accounting or management.

-The recipient of this scholarship may receive the award for one academic year and must meet the following criteria: (1) a graduate of a Louisiana high school, (2) a full time student at Nicholls State University, (3) a junior or senior majoring in Computer Information Systems, (4) maintain a 2.5 GPA, and (5) have a financial need and a desire and motivation to successfully complete a CIS degree at Nicholls State University.
+The recipient of this scholarship may receive the award for one academic year and must meet the following criteria: (1) a full time student at Nicholls State University, (2) majoring in accounting, (3) maintain a 3.o GPA, and (4) provide an essay of 500 words or less describing financial need and career goals for an accounting degree.

 Additional scholarships are also available for Accounting majors .